DomBurf/JWTTokenCreator/README.md

 JWTTokenCreator
 =================

-Simple JSON (JWT) token creator for debugging and testing purposes.
-Can be invoked via the commandline for automated purposes.
-If invoked without arguments then you can enter these on the commandline.
-The generated JWT token is copied to the clipboard.
+Simple JWT token creator for testing and debugging JWT tokens.
+Can encode and decode JWT tokens.
+Can be invoked from the commandline as follows:

 Usage
 =================

-Can be invoked from the commandline as follows:
+To encode a token:

-JWTTokenCreator.exe "username" "sharedkey"
+JWTTokenCreator.exe 1 "username" "sharedkey"

+where
+"username" is the username to encode
+"sharedkey" is the key to encode the token

+If invoked without arguments then the username and sharedkey can be entered on the commandline manually.
+The token that is created is copied to the clipboard.

+To decode a token:
+JWTTokenCreator.exe 2 "jsontoken" "sharedkey"

+where
+"jsontoken" is the encoded token to decode
+"sharedkey" is the key to decode the token (or they key that originally encoded the token)

-If invoked without arguments then the "username" and "sharedkey" can be entered on the commandline manually.
+If invoked without arguments then the JSON token and sharedkey can be entered on the commandline manually.
+The token that is decoded is copied to the clipboard.

 Notes
 =================

-The token that is created is copied to the clipboard.
+The token that is encoded / decoded is copied to the clipboard.